bibleable/able/README.md

 - Curate simple words to narrate the bible story
 - Avoid abstract words that stumble learners.
-- Use Grade 1 Vocabulary.
+- Use grade 1 vocabulary for simplicity
+- Use simple grammar for ease of reading & clarity
 - Use emoji to convey emotions 🥹♥️
 - Match the speaker/subject at the start of the sentence.
 - Use consistent sentence structure for maximal learning advantage.
 Repetition builds comprehension and memory.